The Senior Games

 John alternates workouts—running and sprinting one day;

 , rowing, and doing push-ups, sit-ups, leg-pulls, shot put, and long jumps the next.
-He participates in six to 10 track meets every year and feels his newfound fitness has improved his cardiovascular health.
+He participates in 6-10 track meets every year and feels his newfound fitness has improved his cardiovascular health.

 Bouncing Back Better Than Ever